whanley/website/content/about/_index.md

 ![](../images/iwn-small.jpg#floatright)

-My first book, [Identifying with Nationality: Europeans, Ottomans, and Egyptians in Alexandria](https://cup.columbia.edu/book/identifying-with-nationality/9780231177627), was published by Columbia University Press in 2017.
-Find the rest of my scholarship, including downloadable PDFs, in [Zenodo's repositories](https://zenodo.org/search?page=1&size=20&q=owners:%2020288&sort=-publication_date) or via my [ORCID profile](http://orcid.org/0000-0002-1832-6805).
+My first **book**, [Identifying with Nationality: Europeans, Ottomans, and Egyptians in Alexandria](https://cup.columbia.edu/book/identifying-with-nationality/9780231177627), was published by Columbia University Press in 2017.

+Find the rest of my **scholarship**, including downloadable PDFs, in [Zenodo's repositories](https://zenodo.org/search?page=1&size=20&q=owners:%2020288&sort=-publication_date) or via my [ORCID profile](http://orcid.org/0000-0002-1832-6805).

-I am currently working on a Cairo-centered history of international law between 1870 and 1930.
+I am **currently working on** a Cairo-centered history of international law between 1870 and 1930.

 I am also engaged in a variety of digital projects, which I describe elsewhere on this website.

-My research has been supported by the National Endowment for the Humanities, the Forum Transregionale Studien, the DAAD, and the Institute for Advanced Study.
+My research has been supported by the [National Endowment for the Humanities](https://securegrants.neh.gov/PublicQuery/main.aspx?f=1&gn=HD-51269-11), the [Forum Transregionale Studien](https://www.forum-transregionale-studien.de/en/fellows/vita/will-hanley.html), the [DAAD](https://www.daad.org/en/), and the [Institute for Advanced Study](https://www.ias.edu/hs/Hanley).